amineHY/webdata_collector/README.md

-# Crawler and Scraper of Facebook Marketplace Post's : CSS or LLM
+# Crawler and Scraper of Marketplace Post's using CSS or LLM

 ![](assets/media/diagram.png)

 ## Backend

-A FastAPI consist of accessing posts published in Facebook marketplace and return the data to the frontend FastAPI
+A FastAPI consist of accessing posts published in marketplace and return the data to the frontend FastAPI

 ## Frontend